Call to order: 01352 757777

 Conclusion

-• In the UK, where forage calcium levels are frequently elevated relative to phosphorus, wheat bran can be a critical dietary component for young growing horses and breeding mares when phosphorus intake is otherwise marginal.
+In UK feeding systems, where forage calcium levels are often elevated relative to phosphorus, wheat bran can be a useful and practical source of phosphorus, particularly for growing horses and breeding mares when dietary phosphorus would otherwise be marginal.

 Practical Recommendations

-• Use wheat bran as a targeted, data-driven supplement to correct mineral imbalances, not as a routine or bulk feed.
+• Use wheat bran as a targeted, data-driven ingredient, not as a routine or bulk feed.

-• Introduce wheat bran gradually and feed in moderation, adhering to recommended daily amounts.
+• Introduce gradually and feed in moderate, consistent amounts.

 References